AlexandrParkhomenko/FreeCAD/src/zipios/readme.md

    A ZipFile is actually just a special kind of
    - fcoll_anchor "FileCollection" that
-   obtains its entries from a .zip Zip archive.
-Zipios++ also implements a
+   obtains its entries from a .zip Zip archive. zipios also implements a
    - dircol_anchor "DirectoryCollection" that obtains its entries from a specified directory, and a \ref collcoll_anchor "CollectionCollection"